Compare Extended-Stay Hotels Total Value: Parking, Laundry, Breakfast & Snacks (2026)

 Granite vs. Concrete Countertops Cost in 2026 (Full Comparison)

 Granite vs. Concrete Countertops Cost in 2026 Granite countertops cost $40 to $150 per square foot installed in 2026, while concrete countertops cost $50 to $150 per square foot -- making concrete surprisingly comparable or more expensive in most cases.
 For a standard 50 sq ft kitchen, granite runs $2,000-$5,000 and concrete runs $2,500-$7,500.
 The price gap exists because concrete is custom-fabricated with 70-85% labor cost, while granite is machine-cut from natural slabs.
-I tracked 4 kitchen countertop projects last year, and the misconception that concrete is the "budget" option is universal.
+Across 4 kitchen countertop projects tracked last year, the misconception that concrete is the "budget" option is universal.
 A homeowner in New Jersey wanted polished concrete countertops to save money versus granite.
 The granite quote: $3,800 (Level 2 slab, 45 sq ft).
 The concrete quote: $5,200 (polished, integral color, same footprint).
 The concrete material cost was $300 -- but 4 days of custom formwork, pouring, curing, grinding, and sealing added $4,900 in labor.
-Use our Concrete...
+Use our Concrete Countertop...

 Hardwood vs. Laminate Flooring Cost in 2026: Full Comparison

 Hardwood vs. Laminate Flooring: Cost, Durability & ROI Compared (2026) Hardwood flooring costs $12-$25 per square foot installed in 2026, while laminate runs $4-$10 per square foot installed.
 Over 20 years, hardwood's total cost of ownership for 1,000 square feet ranges from $16,500 to $30,000 including refinishing, while laminate lands at $10,000-$20,000 with a likely full replacement.
 Hardwood wins on resale value (70-80% ROI) and lifespan (25-100 years), but laminate wins on upfront cost and is the better choice when budget matters more than longevity.
-I replaced 1,200 square feet of flooring in a 1960s colonial last fall -- 800 square feet of red oak hardwood downstairs and 400 square feet of 12mm laminate upstairs in the bedrooms.
+Consider 1,200 square feet of flooring replaced in a 1960s colonial -- 800 square feet of red oak hardwood downstairs and 400 square feet of 12mm laminate upstairs in the bedrooms.
 The hardwood material bill was $7,200 and installation ran $4,800, so $12,000 total for the main level.
 The laminate upstairs cost $1,400 for materials and $2,000 for labor -- $3,400 total.
-Same...
+Same house, same...

 Metal Roof vs. Shingles Cost in 2026: Is Metal Worth 2-3x the Price?